212 Research

 This book presents a step-by-step guide to help graduate students complete a Master’s thesis or graduate research project paper for those who conduct research using a secondary dataset.

-Informed Arguments: A Guide to Writing and Research (CC BY-NC-SA) by Terri Pantuso, Texas A&M University, Sarah LeMire, Texas A&M University, Kathy Anders, Texas A&M University
+Informed Arguments: A Guide to Writing and Research by Terri Pantuso, Sarah LeMire, Kathy Anders (CC BY-NC-SA).

 This book is appropriate for a first-year composition course focusing on academic writing, reading, researching, and speaking.
 Major concepts in argument theory are covered.